sugimotot/btsdoc-portal/developers/5_full-witness_nodes/active_witness.md

 ## A Block-Producing Witness

 ### Requirements
-- A registered account in the corresponding network (see i.e. Accounts)
+- A registered account in the corresponding network
 - Some funds in the account to pay for the registration fee
 - Executable binary
 - Lifetime Member (LTM) status